A Beginner's Guide To Flying With Alcohol

 If you select Option 3, ask the agent or supervisor the amount they want you to discard, before you exit the checkpoint.
 Chances are, you'll be dealing with the same agents when you return.

-Yes you can.
-When it comes to checked bags, there are no limitations for alcohol under 24% ABV (48 proof).
-For alcohol between 24-70% ABV (48-140 proof), there's five-liter maximum per passenger, and the liquor must be stored in unopened retail packaging.
+Yes, it is.
+If your "alcohol checked bag," is going under the plane, there's a lot of leeway.
+There are no limitations for alcohol under 24% ABV (48 proof).
+For alcohol between 24-70% ABV (48-140 proof), there's s five-liter maximum per passenger, and the liquor must be stored in unopened retail packaging.
 That means you can pack six 750ml bottles and still have a little breathing room.

-If you plan to buy alcohol at the duty-free store after security, you're limited to five liters of alcohol between 24-70% ABV.
-Ensure the bottles are packed in a transparent, tamper-evident bag by the retailer, and keep the receipt to prove it was purchased within the last 48 hours.
-For connecting flights in the United States, these rules also apply to carry-on items.
+Tax free liquor can mean big savings.
+However, you're limited to five liters of alcohol between 24-70% ABV.
+If you plan to buy alcohol at the Duty Free store after security, ensure the bottles are packed in a transparent, tamper-evident bag, and keep the receipt to prove it was purchased within the last 48 hours.
+For connecting flights in the United States, Duty Free rules also apply to carry-on items.

 Airline regulations and FAA guidelines for alcohol